tnasim/atm-manager-spring-react/README.md

 # ATM Account Manager Application

 This is a small project to demonstrate CRUD (Create, Read, Update, Delete) functionality on accounts in an ATM machine.
-It has two modules: the backend (atm) and the front-end (atm-manager-ui).
-The backend provides all the APIs for creating, reading, updating and deleting the accounts.
-The front end uses the APIs exposed by the backend and renders the UI components.
+It has two modules:
+- the backend (atm) which provides all the APIs for creating, reading, updating and deleting the accounts.
+- the front-end (atm-manager-ui) which calls the APIs exposed by the backend and renders the UI components on the web browser.
 The backend is developed using Spring-Boot, JPA and MySQL database.
 The front-end is developed using React-Redux.
 The application has been tested on Ubuntu 18.04 and Windows 10.
 During the installation phase (described below), select the appropriate installers for your system.